willhan123/Docs/practice/common-bestpractice-en.md

-# General guidelines
+# General scenarios
-Due to the ability to be compatible with MySQL protocol, making transparent partitions on both database or table level, and online scale up and scale down, TenDB cluster is suitable for most scenarios where MySQL is applicable whereas a shared layout is more adequate to handle large amount of data or requests.
+Due to the ability to be compatible with MySQL protocol, transparent database/table sharding, online scaling, TenDB cluster is suitable for most scenarios where MySQL is applicable whereas a shared layout is more adequate to handle large amount of data or requests.

-This document summarizes best practices on common tasks when using TenDB cluster, including table creation, SQL query, and instance management.
+This document summarizes best practices on general scenarios when using TenDB cluster, including table creation, SQL query, and instance management.

 ## **Create database or table**
 Below tips are advised when creating database or table on TenDB cluster: